-Because we sell carefully matched and tested home theater speaker systems factory-direct. with no expensive middlemen, you can save hundreds of dollars.
+Because we sell carefully matched and tested home theater speaker systems factory-direct.

+with no expensive middlemen, you can save hundreds of dollars.
 We believe the products on these pages represent the country's best values in high performance home theater components.
 Audio critics, and thousands of satisfied customers, agree.

-Our Center Channel Speakers reduction over 20 years ago.
-And now that provide exceptional sound quality at affordable prices."
+Stereo Review said reduction over 20 years ago.
+And now at Cambridge SoundWorks we believe we have set a new price-to-performance that provide exceptional sound quality at affordable prices."
 Audio suggested that we "may have the best value in the world."